 Movies that showcase the affection between a human and an animal have a universal and timeless appeal.
 Netflix has bet on such a story for its original production, the Korean language film Okja (2017).
-The film was premiered at the 2017 Cannes Film Festival and received a four minute standing ovation.
+The film premiered at the 2017 Cannes Film Festival and received a four-minute standing ovation.
 Okja is directed by Bong Joon-ho who made the interesting film – The Host (2006).

-In the beginning, the super pig looks scary to us due to its gigantic size, but as we see the running and playing of Mija & Okja in the green mountains, we quickly develop a liking for Okja.
-We are deeply moved by the scene where Okja risks her own life to save Mija, reminding me of a Tamil film Annai Oru Aalayam (1979) in which Rajnikanth and a baby elephant save each other’s life.
+In the beginning, the super pig looks scary to us due to its gigantic size, but as we see them running and playing Mija & Okja in the green mountains, we quickly develop a liking for Okja.
+We are deeply moved by the scene where Okja risks her own life to save Mija, reminding me of the Tamil film Annai Oru Aalayam (1979) in which Rajnikanth and a baby elephant save each other’s life.

-Just like in The Host (2006), Okja is a mirror to see our own mindless actions, with a thread of fine humour running throughout the film; Director Bong Joon-ho doesn’t miss a chance to make fun at the powerful Americans and their global domination.
-The film has few profanity words used often and the images inside the giant slaughter house can be disturbing, but otherwise a good watch for everyone – teens and above.
+Just like in The Host (2006), Okja is a mirror to see our own mindless actions, with a thread of fine humour running throughout the film; Director Bong Joon-ho doesn’t miss a chance to make fun of the powerful Americans and their global domination.
+The film has few profanity words used often and the images inside the giant slaughterhouse can be disturbing, but otherwise a good watch for everyone – teens and above.